UPDATED: February 15, 2022

 Before proceeding it’s important to understand the reasoning behind this particular system configuration.
 Most modern music is recorded, mixed, and mastered at a studio designed specifically for this purpose.
 Other types of recordings include orchestral and live performances.
 While these are recorded outside of the studio, they are most always remixed, equalized, and mastered at a studio.
 It then follows that providing the audiophile with the same quality of sound available in the studio will provide excellent results.

 There is another perspective that needs to be examined.
 Many audiophiles, including the famous J. Gordon Holt of Stereophile magazine, argue that the aim of an audiophile system is the life-like reproduction of an original sound.
 A good example of this would be a piano playing and being recorded in the same room as the reproduction system.
 If the system were good enough, then the playback through the reproduction system would be indistinguishable from the real piano.
 While this is indeed an admirable goal, it is unrealistic for many reasons, beginning with the acoustic differences in rooms.
 A recording made in a concert hall, and then reproduced in an average living room, can never (with existing technologies) be indistinguishable from the original.
-Perhaps the best means available today for reproducing various acoustic environments lies with DSP systems such as Dolby TrueHD and DTS HD.
-This, however, is beyond the scope of the present paper which deals exclusively with two channel audio (Stereo).
+Perhaps the best means available today for reproducing various acoustic environments lies with DSP systems such as Dirac or the J River Media Center Convolver.
+This, however, is beyond the scope of the present article.

 We would argue that the best possible sound reproduction system for home use should, as accurately as possible, reproduce what the engineer heard in the studio during mastering.
 The process through which every recording arrived in its consumable form should also be taken into consideration.
 It has undergone mixing, equalization, compression, and perhaps many dozens of other processes before you can purchase it for playback through your system.
 The recording was mastered in a way where it would sound good on a home stereo, car radio, and portable devices.
 It was not mastered specifically for audiophile quality playback.
-Thus, even the best recordings are the results of compromises, this is especially true of vinyl.
+Thus, even the best recordings are the result of compromises.

 - RCA Interconnects: Blue Jeans Cable LC-1 Low Capacitance Audio Cable